-This series of thoughts for advent are designed to help us to focus on the reality of the events surrounding the birth of Jesus.
+This series of thoughts for advent are designed to help focus on the reality of the events surrounding the birth of Jesus.
 Rather than just focusing on the nice sanitised nativity that is presented I try to ask questions like ‘what was that like?’ or ‘How did that feel?’

 I hope and pray that these reflections will help to keep us focused on the real meaning of CHRISTmas during this busy season of advent.

 Advent 1: Surprised by an Angel (Luke 1)

 Zechariah was in the temple where God’s presence is found, so why was he surprised to meet an angel?

 Do we still believe that God can do the impossible or have we come to think that the impossible is greater than God?

 Zechariah was unable to speak but his faith and relationship with God thrived despite this.
 When life is frustrating do we turn towards God or drift away from him?

 Advent 4: The God of Miracles (Luke 1)